ronyman-com/stripe/README.md

-# stripe
+# eZiAdmin
-Accept Stripe Payment thru your website
+Your eCommerce choice...